LABSN/mnefun/doc/overview.rst

 auto_bad_flat : dict | None
     Flat threshold for auto bad.
 auto_bad_eeg_thresh : float | None
-    If more than this proportion of EEG channels is automatically marked bad, an error will be raised.
+    If more than this number of EEG channels is automatically marked bad, an error will be raised.
 This helps ensure that not too many channels are marked as bad. auto_bad_meg_thresh : float | None